European Union Emissions Trading System: Carbon price

 Projections made in 2009 indicate that like Phase I, Phase II would see a surplus in allowances and that 2009 carbon prices were being sustained by the need to "bank" allowances to surrender them in the tougher third phase.
 In December 2009, carbon prices dropped to a six-month low after the Copenhagen climate summit outcome disappointed traders.
 Prices for EU allowances for December 2010 delivery dropped 8.7% to 12.40 euros a tonne.

-In March 2012, according to the periodical Economist, the EUA permit price under the EU ETS had "tanked" and was too low to provide incentives for firms to reduce emissions.
+In March 2012, according to the Periodical Economist, the EUA permit price under the EU ETS had "tanked" and was too low to provide incentives for firms to reduce emissions.
 The permit price had been persistently under €10 per tonne compared to nearly €30 per tonne in 2008.
 The market had been oversupplied with permits.

-In June 2012, EU allowances for delivery in December 2012 traded at 6.76 euros each on the Intercontinental Exchange Futures Europe exchange, a 61 percent decline compared with a year previously.
+In June 2012, EU allowances for delivery in December 2012 traded at 6.76 euros each on the Intercontinental Exchange Futures Europe exchange, a 61% decline compared with a year previously.

 In July 2012, Thomson Reuters Point Carbon stated that it considered that without intervention to reduce the supply of allowances, the price of allowances would fall to four Euros.
 The 2012 closing price for an EU allowance with a December 2013 contract ended the year at 6.67 euros a tonne.
 In late January 2013, the EU allowance price fell to a new record low of 2.81 euros after the energy and industry committee of the European parliament opposed a proposal to withhold 900 million future-dated allowances from the market.

 Phase III 2013–2020

-For Phase III (2013–2020), the European Commission implemented a number of changes, including (CCC, 2008, p.
+For Phase III (2013–2020), the European Commission implemented many changes, including (CCC, 2008, p.
 149):